wronghorsebatterystaple/Website-Flask/README.md

 ### IMPORTANT:
 - Always make sure [.gitignore](.gitignore) is up to date with the correct paths and items!
-- Always make sure access control is correct (see documentation below)!
+- Always make sure access control is correct (see overview below)!
 - Always make sure [config.py](config.py) is updated and has the correct filename/path (some Python files import it directly as a module)!
 - Always make sure backup scripts in [deployment/backup-scripts/](deployment/backup-scripts/) have the correct paths and configs!
 - Always make sure this README is updated!